 “We have been very lucky over the last 35 years to be nestled in one of the best neighborhoods in the city,” Stefanie Dean Brown, co-owner of McCabe Pub tells us.
 “You can’t get a better location in town than Sylvan Park these days.
 Its proximity to Music Row, Belmont, Vanderbilt and downtown has always made it desirable.
 Our father was raised in the neighborhood and attended Cohn High School, and my sisters and I were raised in this restaurant, so we’ve been around to watch the change.
 The Pub has always been a home away from home to many customers — a place where you will always see someone you know or they know you — whether having a business lunch or dinner with your family.
 I think our customers really represent the best of Nashville, that small town yet big city feel.
 The neighborhood (and Nashville) has visually changed a lot over the last few years but we think its heart has stayed true.
 It now definitely consists of many more young families than it ever has in my opinion, but that’s pretty cool because it means Sylvan Park will be ‘home’ to a few in this next and current generation.
 And, we hope we can stay part of that for many years to come by keeping our hearts true as well.
 We aim to continue to do what we do well everyday and promise to bring in a few new things here and there just to keep you on your toes.”

-Edley’s Bar-B-Que is officially the new kid on the block.
+Edley’s Bar-B-Que is no longer the new kid on the block.
 With locations in 12 South and East Nashville, Edley’s decided to call Sylvan Park home as well.
-Local Taco and Neighbors are two more casual eateries in the neighborhood, although Neighbors is known more for their cold beers than their cuisine.
+Neighbors is another casual eatery in the neighborhood, although Neighbors is known more for their cold beers than their cuisine.
 We got wind that they recently hired a new chef and will be revamping their menu, so stay tuned for changes at the neighborhood bar.
-Speaking of menu changes, Local Taco just got a redo.
-You will find old favorites, such as the local tacos, as well as new offerings, such as fajita bowls and chicken tortilla soup.

-Next door, Caffé Nonna and Nonna’s Pizzeria are bringing Italian flavors to the neighborhood.
+Next door, Caffé Nonna is bringing Italian flavors to the neighborhood.
 Celebrating their 15th year in Nashville, Caffé Nonna continues to serve salads, lunch sandwiches, pasta, pizza and Italian entrées.
-Nonna’s Pizzeria & Wine Bar is Caffé Nonna’s next door neighbor and sister restaurant.
-This cozy spot serves delicious pizzas that pair with selections from their extensive wine list.
+They also boast a highly coveted patio spot for date night!

 WHERE TO SHOP